jennifer-k-ludwig/ExerciseTracker/README.md

 # Exercise Tracker Website

 Exercise tracker website implemented with JS Express handlebars and MySQL database.
-Allows the user to input the name, reps, weight, date, and unit for exercise.
+Allows the user to input the name, reps, weight, date, and unit for each exercise.

 ## Features
 * Add new exercise